Ross Symonds: Biography

-Symonds also was breakfast news presenter on Sydney radio station 2UW for 6 years 1988–1994.
+Symonds was also breakfast news presenter on Sydney radio station 2UW for 6 years 1988–1994.

+After which he worked as a casual news presented on Radio 2 in Sydney in 2005, the station close its operations at Homebush the following year.

 Awards

 Symonds has won the Better Hearing Australia News Presenters' Clear Speech Award ten times, as well as Best Metropolitan Commercial Radio News Presenter.

-Currently
+Post-media career

-In 2007 Symonds joined a real estate firm on Sydney's Upper North Shore.
+Symonds worked in real estate after retiring from his career in media and broadcasting joining a firm on Sydney's Upper North Shore.

-In 2008 Symonds joined Beauty Point Retirement Resort as Sales and Promotional Consultant.
+In 2008 Symonds worked in advertising as sales and promotional consultant for Beauty Point Retirement Resort.

 Symonds acts as MC for the National Ceremonies for Anzac Day and Remembrance Day at the Australian War Memorial in Canberra.